Dannie-h/Suicide_rates_1985-2016/README.md

 By analyzing suicide rates over time and identifying trends and patterns in the data, we can gain a better understanding of the factors that contribute to suicide and develop targeted prevention strategies to reduce the incidence of suicide.
 This project aims to contribute to this important goal by exploring suicide rates worldwide from 1985 to 2016.
 The insights gained from this analysis could inform the development of policies and interventions aimed at reducing the prevalence of suicide and improving mental health outcomes for individuals and communities.

 ### Dataset:
- The dataset for this project can be found on Kaggle (https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).
+ The dataset for this project can be found on [Kaggle](https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).
 The dataset contains information about suicide rates worldwide from 1985 to 2016.

  The dataset includes the following attributes:
    - year